abdrahmansoltan/Learning-Notes/HTML-CSS/04-CSS.md

     top: 0; /* once it reaches the top=0 with the viewport, then it will stick  */ }
   ```

+- when using `absolute` position with `inset: 0`, it makes the element expand to fill the height and width of the closest parent with a **non-static position**

+  - **inset**: The inset property in CSS is a shorthand for the four inset properties, `top`, `right`, `bottom` and `left` in one declaration.
+Just like the four individual properties themselves, inset has no effect on non-positioned (static) elements.
+In other words, an element must declare an explicit position value before inset properties can take effect.

 - **stacking context** --> `z-index` : as if the blocks have been stacked on top of each other on a z axis